 Euphorbia longituberculosa Hochst. ex Boiss.

-Euphorbia longituberculosa is a glabrous perennial succulent with a thick, taproot merging into a swollen tuberculate stem that grows up to 5.6 inches (14 cm) tall and up to 2.4 inches (6 cm) in diameter.
+Euphorbia longituberculosa is a succulent with a thick taproot merging into a swollen tuberculate stem that grows up to 5.6 inches (14 cm) tall and up to 2.4 inches (6 cm) in diameter.
 Tubercles are usually purple.
-The leaves are linear-lanceolate, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) wide.
-The flowers are yellowish.
+Leaves are linear-lanceolate, up to 2 inches (5 cm) long, and up to 0.4 inches (1 cm) wide.
+Flowers are yellowish.